alecstrobel/alecstrobel/README.md

   def interested?(new_project)
     interested = true if new_project == "challenging"
-    return "Challenge accepted!" if interested end
+    "Challenge accepted!" if interested end

   def get_in_touch
-    return "Feel free to hit me up, happy to chat and meet like minds!" end
+    "Feel free to hit me up, happy to chat and meet like minds!" end

 end